This Never Ending Now

-This Never Ending Now is the second acoustic album and sixth and final studio album overall by English rock band the Chameleons.
+This Never Ending Now is the second acoustic album by English rock band the Chameleons.
 It was released on 1 September 2002 on record label Paradiso.
 It consists of acoustic reworkings of songs from their early albums and singles as well as featuring a cover of David Bowie's "Moonage Daydream".

 Release and reception

 This Never Ending Now was released on 1 September 2002 by record label Paradiso.

 Ned Raggett of AllMusic called it "another lovely alternate visit into some of the band's strongest songs old and new". musicOMH was generally favourable, writing "while this is an essential purchase for any fan, it also makes a good introduction for the uninitiated."